tremor-rs/tremor-rfcs/text/0000-binary-type.md

 [future-possibilities]: #future-possibilities

 Binary comprehensions are a major future possibility for bit syntax.
 They are also well seperated in the way that extracting them will not harm this RFC.

+Matching binaries is the next logical step.
+Due to it being significantly more complex and the work on binary types and semi-literals is self contained, this will be handled in a seperate RFC.